-- Supportive Supervised Visitation, to be provided during family visits by bachelor's level providers, for beneficiaries in need of continued support to reinforce and maintain clinical gains.
+- Therapeutic Supervised Visitation, to be provided during family visits by Master's level providers, for beneficiaries in need of significant clinical support.
+Specific interventions may include family counseling, play therapy, art therapy, and/or individual therapy; - Supportive Supervised Visitation, to be provided during family visits by bachelor's level providers, for beneficiaries in need of continued support to reinforce and maintain clinical gains.
 Specific interventions include coaching to enhance parental skills by goal setting, modeling, mentoring, reinforcement, feedback, and reflection; and - After-Care Services, to be provided after the family is successfully reunified.
-Such services will typically be delivered in the home, and would be restricted to the six months after the family is reunified.
-The purpose of such services is to promote a successful transition of the child back to the family, and ensure clinical gains are being maintained during this time period to ultimately reduce the risk of the child re-entering out-of-home care.
+Such services will typically be delivered in the home and would be restricted to the six months after the family is reunified.
+The purpose of such services is to promote a successful transition of the child back to the family and to ensure clinical gains are being maintained during this time period to ultimately reduce the risk of the child re-entering out-of-home care.